ganduspl/GandusR6/README.md

 ## 📜 License

-Feel free to use and modify this script for educational purposes :D
+Feel free to use and modify this script for educational purposes :P

 ---